Overfritter/BTC-prediction-sentiment-analysis/README.md

 data/: This directory contains the datasets used in the analysis, such as historical Bitcoin prices and sentiment scores.

-requirements.txt: A file listing the required Python packages to run the code in this repository.

 README.md: This file.